 Night Terrors

-Similar to nightmares, night terrors occur during deep sleep and provoke intense fear, though they are rarely remembered upon waking.
+Similar to nightmares, night terrors provoke intense fear or dread during deep sleep (stage four), though they are rarely remembered upon waking.

 -